finos/tracdap/README.md

 * [TRAC Service API Definitions](./trac-api/trac-services/src/main/proto/trac/api/meta)

 The TRAC APIs are available in both gRPC / proto (via the metadata service) and REST / json (via the platform gateway).
 You can use a regular REST client such as [Postman](https://www.postman.com/) to experiment with the REST API.
+Examples of REST / json API calls are available in doc/examples.